-The pre-professional undergraduate program in speech pathology and audiology emphasizes
+The pre-professional undergraduate program in communication sciences and disorders emphasizes

 education in liberal studies; anatomy and physiology of the speech and hearing

 mechanisms; development of speech and language skills; awareness of cultural diversity